matbesancon/hugo-site/content/post/2020-12-24-chains_sets2.markdown

 from functions when available, and otherwise use AD mechanisms to obtain them from more elementary functions.

-The logic and motivation is explained in more details in [Lyndon's talk](https://www.youtube.com/watch?v=B4NfkkkJ7rs) at JuliaCon 2020 and the package [documentation](https://www.juliadiff.org/ChainRulesCore.jl/stable/) which is very instructive on AD in general.
+The logic and motivation is explained in more details in [Frame's talk](https://www.youtube.com/watch?v=B4NfkkkJ7rs) at JuliaCon 2020 and the package [documentation](https://www.juliadiff.org/ChainRulesCore.jl/stable/) which is very instructive on AD in general.